 There is not a single Northern Way, as other “Roads” start or link from this route, such as El Salvador, Camino Primitivo, Camino de Balmaseda (between Bilbao and Burgos), Camino del Interior (Irún - Vitoria - La Rioja), Camino del Besaya (between Santander and Carrión de los Condes), Camino Lebaniego, Camino Vadiniense and Camino de Covadonga.

 The Camino del Norte constitutes the second great long-distance Jacobean itinerary which, starting at the Bridge of Santiago (border between Spain and France), successively runs through the Communities of the Basque Country, Cantabria, Asturias and Galicia, in a route of approximately 810 km.

 The Camino del Norte travels between the sea and the mountains through forests, meadows and stretches of cliffs, of great monumental beauty, in which the Jacobean tradition has left its mark throughout history.
 It has a rugged terrain, although not too demanding, except at the beginning of the route in the Basque Country.

-The itinerary takes place in a very pleasant, predominantly rural environment, dotted with numerous wooded areas and water courses, ending the stages in beautiful cities full of history, such as San Sebastián, Bilbao, Santander, Gijón and Ribadeo, among others, as well as have the possibility to visit some beaches of the Cantabrian coast and be able to take some boat rides, between some coastal towns.
+El itinerario It takes place in a very pleasant environment, predominantly rural, dotted with numerous wooded areas and watercourses, ending the stages in beautiful cities full of history, such as San Sebastian, Bilbao, Santander, Gijon and Ribadeo, among others, as well as having the possibility of visiting some beaches of the Cantabrian coast and being able to take some boat trips, between some coastal towns.